pepmartinez/keuss/docusaurus/docs/04-Usage/01-putting-all-together.md

 }
 ```

-You can create and use as many factories as desided, from the same or many backends
+You can create and use as many factories as desired, from the same or many backends

 ## Queue creation